Node Function

 Application Example

-Create an AI tool response assistant to identify different problem types through the intent recognition node and perform categorization.
+Create an AI tool response assistant, identify different problem types through the intent recognition node, and group them for processing.

 LLM Intent Recognition configuration as follows: